GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

 - Fixed invasion events trying to happen in peaceful mode (Thanks to the MFC MC server for catching this one!)
 - Fixed events happening in non-surface dimensions like The Nether (Thanks to Harbinger for finding this!)
 - Fixed Warrior reach distance on their special ability reaching too far out.
+- New texture variant for Follyflesh block
+- Made Unknown Specimens slightly more expensive
+- New Creeped Bulb Block

 ### Technical changes for addon developers: